 The APPlife Digital Solutions business model is two-fold.
-First, is to market our current in-house developed projects OfficeHop, B2BCHX, ROOSTER ESSENTIALS ecommerce and cloud based business over the next year, work to add partnerships like the Global Hemp Service LLC and to add additional in-house developed projects including DRINX starting in 2022 We plan to engage multiple resources, add staff and create partnerships as needed and as capital becomes available to market and grow revenue for B2BCHX, OFFICE HOP, and ROOSTER ESSENTIALS
+First, is to market our current in-house developed projects OfficeHop, B2BCHX, ROOSTER ESSENTIALS ecommerce and cloud based business over the next year, work to add partnerships like the Global Hemp Service LLC and to add additional in-house developed projects including LollipopNFT in the third quarter of 2022 and DRINX starting in 2023.
+We plan to engage multiple resources such as adding staff, create partnerships, and as capital becomes available, to market and grow revenue for B2BCHX, OFFICE HOP, and ROOSTER ESSENTIALS.